Standards and Expectations

 Quite honestly, it’s because of how our modern culture is married to our hobby.
 The game has grown beyond the boundaries of the table and now encompasses digital play, tabletop play, theater of the mind play, social media discussion and commentary, and so much more.
 Gaming now has many faces, and the Adventurers League is no exception!

 As we proceed into 2018 and beyond, we are going to be adjusting our community standards and expectations.
 We want to see people continue to put forth awesome ideas and ask great questions, but we’re saddened that some folks have taken it upon themselves – by choice or by chance – to respond to those opportunities with curt answers, rude snaps, or derogatory statements.
-Effective immediately, Alan and Lysa (your friendly Community Management team) will be taking a firmer stance on what is and is not allowed in our community groups.
+Effective immediately, Lysa and Amy (your friendly Community Management team) will be taking a firmer stance on what is and is not allowed in our community groups.
 We are also changing our focus a bit so that we can more effectively engage with our community.

 So, let’s get down to it!

 Platforms that we will be managing (“the core”):